ericwlange/AndroidJSCore/README.md

 #### Step 1 - Set up required tools

-At the moment, this has all been verified to work on Mac OSX.
-Once I can verify that it builds on Linux, as well, I will tag and release 2.0.
+This has all been verified to work on Mac OSX (specifically 10.11.2 El Capitan) and Linux (Ubuntu 14.04 LTS).
 If anyone else is married to that OS from Seattle, please feel free to get it working and contribute!

 1. Download and install the latest version of [Android Studio], including the [NDK]
 2. Set two environment variables: `ANDROID_HOME` and `ANDROID_NDK_ROOT` to point to the SDK and NDK directories, respectively
 3. Clone the repo: `git clone --recursive https://github.com/ericwlange/AndroidJSCore.git`

 This last step will grab both the AndroidJSCore repo, as well as my fork of the [webkit] repo.
 The latter part is huge, like 6 GBs or something, so settle in.
+Not that the recursive clone is required for building the lib, but is not if you just want to build the example app.

 The build process requires a bunch of other standard UNIX tools, too.
 The below script will complain if it can't find something, but you should expect to have the command-line